skip to Main Content

 Protect your online accounts with Two-Step Verification

 You can use two-step verification with many online accounts, including everything from Google and Facebook to Amazon and Dupaco’s Shine Online and Mobile Banking.
+(You’re automatically enrolled in two-step verification when you register for Shine.)

 What two-step verification isn’t: It’s not a pass to use easy-to-crack passwords.
 The security feature works best when you couple it with password best practices.

-Why you should use it
+Why you should use two-step verification

 While this feature requires an extra step for you to log in, it also requires an additional step for fraudsters to log into your accounts.
 In other words, it helps ensure that only you and the people you authorize can access your accounts.